Petrutz14/note-taking-mern/README.md

 ---

 ## 📦 Features

-- User authentication (sign up / login)
 - Create, edit & delete notes
-- View all your notes in a list or card layout
+- View all your notes in a card layout
 - Real-time syncing between frontend and backend
 - Responsive design for desktop and mobile